apexpl/apex_v1/docs/components/controller.md

 # Controller Component

-&nbsop; | &nbsp;
+&nbsp; | &nbsp;
 ------------- |-------------
-**Description:** | Used to implement a standardized flow for a process that differs depending on some tpye / controller.
+**Description:** | Used to implement a standardized flow for a process that differs depending on some type / controller.
 For example, http_requests are one set of controllers that handle all incoming HTTP requests to Apex depending on the first element of the URI.
 Another is the various transaction types available (deposit, withdraw, fee, commission, membership_fee) which all need to follow the same logic, but handle the transactions slightly differently.
 **Create Command:** Parent: `php apex.php create controller PACKAGE:ALIAS`<br />Child: `php apex.php create controller PACKAGE:PARENT:ALIAS OWNER`
 **File Location:** | Parent: /src/PACKAGE/controller/ALIAS.php<br />Child: /src/PACKAGE/controller/PARENT/ALIAS.php
 **Namespace:** | Parent: `\apex\PACKAGE\controller\ALIAS`<br />Child: `\apex\PACKAGE\controller\PARENT\ALIAS`